bigtestjs/bigtestjs.io/docs/about-intro.md

 ## BigTest [![CircleCI](https://circleci.com/gh/thefrontside/bigtest/tree/master.svg?style=svg&circle-token=78c5d879b0ace4fe137c203bfc9ca20d732eb6e3)](https://circleci.com/gh/thefrontside/bigtest/tree/master)

-A Suite of JavaScript libraries and framework extensions to help you answer the question: _Does my application work in real life?_.
+A Suite of JavaScript libraries and framework extensions to help you answer the question: _Does my application work in real life?_

 It's a big question, and it can't be answered with small tests that observe a tiny portion of your code that isn't integrated with any